 With the adult –

-If, after this sort of introduction, the dogs look like they’d like to be old friends go ahead and give that a try.
+If, after this sort of introduction, the dogs look like they’d like to be old friends, go ahead and give that a try.
 Take the adult to the pup, not the other way around.
-Stay with them and find another chore to occupy yourself with and allow the dogs to get to know each other.
-When you need to go on to other chores and leave the area put the adult back across the fence line from the pups if she’s comfortable with that.
+Stay with them and find another chore for occupying yourself with, and allowing the dogs to get to know each other.
+When you need to go on to other chores and leave the area, put the adult back across the fence line from the pups if she’s comfortable with that.
 If she isn’t, move her farther away.
 Move her far enough away, even out of sight if need be, that she is calm and accepting.
 Under NO circumstance allow her to be housed in such a way that she feels the need to vocalize hate mail at the pups.
-If you have ANY questions call me!
-If you will let me know when you plan to do this introduction I will plan my life so that I can be found by phone.
-I am here to support you!

 So, what do you do if the sweet introduction you had in mind isn’t all wine and roses?
-Phoning me is a good idea!
 Here are some other things you can try.

 Read the dog.
-As you approach the pups, if the adult begins to show stress or reactivity that is the place to stop – that’s close enough for now.
-Give her some time to watch from the distance that feels safe to her.
-If the dog just is not comfortable with the presence of the pups move her into a pasture that does not share a fence line with the pups and is far enough away that if she barks the pups won’t feel overly threatened by her and give the dog some time.
+As you approach the pups, if the adult begins to show stress or reactivity, that is the place to stop – that’s close enough for now.
+Give her some time to watch from a distance that feels safe to her.
+If the dog just is not comfortable with the presence of the pups move her into a pasture that does not share a fence line with the pups and is far enough away that if she barks, the pups won’t feel overly threatened by her, and give the dog some time.
 How much time is needed is up to the dog; it may be an hour, a few hours, overnight, or even days, although that is pretty unlikely.

 Introduction To Household Pets: